McDermott 85

 topping myself shrinking myself to skin

-and bone like you I spot you in that gym
+and bone do I spot you in the mirror

 before I’d run for him but now I know